silicon-heaven/libshv/README.md

 ### ShvSpy
 https://github.com/silicon-heaven/shvspy

 Gui tool to inspect shv tree and to call shv methods.
-Prtable binaries an be downloaded from CI [Actions](https://github.com/silicon-heaven/shvspy/actions).
+Latest version can be downloaded from [here](https://github.com/silicon-heaven/shvspy/releases/tag/nightly).
+There is also a [WebAssembly](https://silicon-heaven.github.io/shvspy/) version.